oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 If you want you can also see the pods being added in the Kubernetes dashboard,

-  12. Open the Kubernetes Dashboard
+  11. Open the Kubernetes Dashboard

-  13. Make sure you are in your namespace
+  12. Make sure you are in your namespace

-  14. In the left menu Under workloads select **Deployments** then click on the `storefront` deployment
+  13. In the left menu Under workloads select **Deployments** then click on the `storefront` deployment

-  15. In the **Pods** section you can see that in this case it's scaled to 5 pods
+  14. In the **Pods** section you can see that in this case it's scaled to 5 pods

   ![](images/autoscaling-pods-increased.png)

-  16. Scroll down to the **Events** section and you can seen the changes it's made
+  15. Scroll down to the **Events** section and you can seen the changes it's made

   ![](images/autoscaling-dashboard-events.png)

-  17.You can see the pod details by opening the replica set.
+  16. You can see the pod details by opening the replica set.

   ![](images/autoscaling-pods-list.png)

-  18. In the load generator window(s) stop the script by typing Control-C
+  17. In the load generator window(s) stop the script by typing Control-C

 Note that the metrics server seems to operate on a decaying average basis, so stopping the load generating script will not immediately drop the per pod load.
 This means that it may take some time after stopping the load generator script for the autoscaler to start removing unneeded pods.